 Organisations cannot afford any downtime due to the dependency commerce has placed on online systems.
 An hour of downtime negatively impacts business.
 Lost revenue, lost productivity and damage to the organisation’s brand are all real consequences when systems go offline unexpectedly.

-Organisations therefore not only need a backup and recovery solution to protect them against Ransomware, they need a backup and recovery solution which ensures they can rapidly recover with little to no downtime.
+Organisations therefore not only need a backup and recovery solution to protect them against Ransomware, but they also need a backup and recovery solution which ensures they can rapidly recover with little to no downtime.

 Digital Sense’s Data Protection service is a backup and recovery solution which can be tailored to each organisation’s unique operating environment.
-Backup and recovery options include: Virtual Machine or agent level backup, Customer On-Premise and Digital Sense Cloud and Public Cloud, Desktop backup for end user compute environments and off-site backup with Veeam Cloud Connect.
+Backup and recovery options include: Virtual Machine or agent level backup, Customer On-Premise and Digital Sense Cloud and Public Cloud, Desktop backup for end-user computing environments and off-site backup with Veeam Cloud Connect.

 In addition, Digital Sense also offers Virtual Machine Disaster Recovery.
 This service allows significantly improved Recovery Point Objectives (RPO) and Recovery Time Objectives (RTO) over traditional Disaster Recovery approaches and uses advanced journaling technologies to record all operations creating low RPOs and RTOs.
 This means that when a disaster like Ransomware strikes, you can be back up and running in a matter of minutes.

 Whatever your requirements, Digital Sense’s Data Protection and Disaster Recovery solutions ensure your data is completely protected and that you have the best defence possible against the next Ransomware attack.

 Digital Sense offers Veeam Cloud Connect which gives you the ability to rapidly and securely backup your data to the Digital Sense Data Centre, without the cost and complexity of developing and sustaining an off-site business continuity environment.